 The Gjøa field lies in Blocks 35/9 and 36/7, 60 kilometres west of Florø, in the Norwegian North Sea.
 The field was discovered in 1989 by Hydro.
-ENGIE E&P Norge AS took over the operations when the field started to produce oil in 2010.
+Neptune Energy Norge AS (formerly ENGIE) took over the operations when the field started to produce oil in 2010.
 The development comprises four subsea templates tied to a semi-submersible production and processing facility.
 The topside weight of the platform is 22000t and the hull dry weight is 15000t.

 The Gjøa field is a complex gas field with a thin (10-15 metres) oil rim.
 The main reservoir units of the Gjøa field are the Fensfjord and Sognefjord formations of the Viking group.
 The field is produced by pressure depletion.
 Hydrocarbon recovery is optimised by first producing the oil before production of the gas cap begins.

 The Gjøa facility is the first floating platform to get its electricity from the mainland.
 Gjøa is situated in a dynamic area with some recent discoveries and is currently being evaluated as host for additional discoveries.

 The Vega field consists of three seabed templates, Vega North, Vega Central and Vega South.
 Vega North and Central are located in Block 35/8 and covered by Production Licenses 248 and 248B.
 Vega South is located in Block 35/11 and covered by Production License 090C.